KevinhkGong/ResearchProject/README.md

                         Learning rate
   --load LOAD, -f LOAD  Load model from a .pth file --validation VAL, -v VAL
-                        Percent of the data that is used as validation (0-100) --amp                 Use mixed precision
+                        Percent of the data that is used as development set (0-100) --amp                 Use mixed precision
 ```